-Rules of Origin: Acceptable Proof of Origin to claim zero duty under the EU-UK TCA
+Understanding Rules of Origin: How to Provide Acceptable Proof of Origin under the EU-UK TCA

-To benefit from preference, originating products need to be accompanied by the appropriate proof of origin confirming their origin
+To benefit from preference, originating products must be accompanied by the appropriate proof of origin confirming their origin.
+Let's break down the requirements.

 Statement on origin

-The statement on origin is made out by the exporter to self-declare the origin of its product.
+The exporter makes out the statement on origin to self-declare the origin of its product.

-The exporter makes out a statement on origin based on information demonstrating that the product is originating, including information on the originating status of the materials used in the production of the product (such as supplier’s declaration).
+The exporter makes out a statement of origin based on information demonstrating that the product is originating, including information on the originating status of the materials used in the production of the product (such as the supplier’s declaration).

-The exporter is responsible for the statement on origin and the information provided being correct and should be prepared to submit all appropriate documents proving the originating status of the products at the request of customs authorities (such as supplier’s declaration).
+The exporter is responsible for the statement on origin and the information provided's accuracy.
+He or she should be prepared to submit all appropriate documents proving the originating status of the products at the request of customs authorities (such as the supplier’s declaration).

 How to make out a statement of origin